NEONScience/NEON-Data-Skills/org/category/self-paced-tutorial.md

   credit:
 ---

-Below you will find a list of self-paced-data-tutorials that you can complete on your own time.
+Below you will find a list of self-paced data tutorials that you can complete on your own time.